Adventures of Huckleberry Finn: Plot

-Huck is conflicted about supporting a runaway slave, but when two white men seeking runaways come upon the raft, his lies convince them to leave.
+Huck is conflicted about supporting a runaway slave, but when two white men seeking runaways come upon the raft, his lies succeed in convincing them to leave.
 Jim and Huck realize they have passed Cairo.
 With no way to go upriver, they decide to continue downriver.
 The raft is struck by a passing steamship, again separating them.
 On the riverbank, Huck meets the Grangerfords, who are engaged in a 30-year feud with the Shepherdsons.
 After a Grangerford daughter elopes with a Shepherdson boy, all the Grangerford men are killed in a Shepherdson ambush.
-Huck escapes and is reunited with Jim, who has found and repaired the raft.
+Huck escapes and reunites with Jim, who has found and repaired the raft.

 Jim and Huck are joined by two confidence men claiming to be a King and a Duke, and they rope Huck and Jim into aiding in several scams.
 In one town, the King and the Duke cheat the townsfolk over two nights with a short, overpriced stage performance.
 On the third, the grifters collect the admission fee from previous audience members bent on revenge, then flee.
 In the next town, the swindlers impersonate the brothers of the recently deceased Peter Wilks and attempt to steal his estate.
 Huck tries to retrieve the money for Wilks's orphaned nieces.
-Two other men claiming to be Wilks' brothers arrive, causing an uproar.
+Two other men claiming to be Wilks's brothers arrive, causing an uproar.
 Huck flees but is caught by the King and the Duke.
-He escapes but finds they sold Jim to the Phelpses.
+He escapes but finds they have sold Jim to the Phelpses.
 Huck vows to free Jim, despite believing he will go to hell for it.

-The Phelpses mistake Huck for their nephew Tom, who is expected for a visit, and Huck plays along.
-Their nephew is Tom Sawyer; when he arrives he pretends to be his brother Sid and develops a theatrical plan to free Jim.
+The Phelpses mistake Huck for their nephew Tom, who is expected to visit, and Huck plays along.
+Their nephew is Tom Sawyer; when he arrives, he pretends to be his half-brother Sid and develops a theatrical plan to free Jim.
 Huck attempts to warn the King and the Duke that Jim alerted local residents to their scam but sees them tarred and feathered and being run out of town on a rail.

 Tom is wounded during Jim's escape.
 Instead of fleeing, Jim stays to tend to him and is arrested and returned to the Phelpses.
 Tom's Aunt Polly arrives and reveals Huck's and Tom's true identities.
-She explains that Miss Watson has died, and that she freed Jim in her will.
+She informs the group that Miss Watson has died and that she freed Jim in her will.
 Tom admits he knew but wanted to "rescue" Jim in style.
-Jim tells Huck Pap was the dead man in the floating house.
+Jim tells Huck that Pap was the dead man in the floating house.
 Huck declares he will flee to Indian Territory to escape adoption by the Phelpses.